fossasia/pslab-android/README.md

 2. Open Android Studio, you will see a **Welcome to Android** window.
 Under Quick Start, select _Import Project (Eclipse ADT, Gradle, etc.)To debug over Wi-Fi follow the steps given in this [Blog](http://blog.fossasia.org/android-app-debugging-over-wifi-fo).

-* **Note :**
+* **Note:**
-If you built your own hardware, change VendorID and/or ProductID in [CommunicationHandler.java](blob/master/app/src/main/java/io/pslab/communication/CommunicationHandler.java).
+If you built your own hardware, change VendorID, and/or ProductID in [CommunicationHandler.java](blob/master/app/src/main/java/io/pslab/communication/CommunicationHandler.java).

 ### By direct cloning

 1. Open Android Studio, you will see a **Welcome to Android** window.
-Under Quick Start, select "check out project from version control".
+Under Quick Start, select "check out the project from version control".

-2. Select git from the drop down menu that appeared.
+2. Select git from the drop-down menu that appeared.

-3. Go to the repository and click clone or download button.
+3. Go to the repository and click the clone or download button.

 4. From the dropdown that appeared, copy the link.

 5. Paste the URL that you copied and press clone.

-6. Android studio should now begin building the project with gradle.
+6. Android studio should now begin building the project with Gradle.

 7. Once this process is complete and Android Studio opens, check the Console for any build errors.

  - _Note:_ If you receive a Gradle sync error titled, "failed to find ...", you should click on the link below the error message (if available) that says _Install missing platform(s) and sync project_ and allow Android studio to fetch you what is missing.

 8. Once all build errors have been resolved, you should be all set to build the app and test it.

 9. To Build the app, go to _Build>Make Project_ (or alternatively press the Make Project icon in the toolbar).

 10. If the app was built successfully, you can test it by running it on either a real device or an emulated one by going to _Run>Run 'app'_ or pressing the Run icon in the toolbar.

-If you want build apk only, go to Build>Build apk and apk would be build and directory where apk is generated would be prompted by Android Studio.
+If you want to build apk only, go to Build>Build apk and apk would be build and the directory where apk is generated would be prompted by Android Studio.

-You can't debug the usual way as PSLab device is connected to micro-USB port through OTG cable.
-So Android Device is not connected to PC through USB cable.
+You can't debug the usual way as the PSLab device is connected to a micro-USB port through an OTG cable.
+So Android Device is not connected to the PC through a USB cable.

 To debug over Wi-Fi follow the steps given in this [Blog](http://blog.fossasia.org/android-app-debugging-over-wifi-for-pslab/).

-* **Note :**
+* **Note:**
-If you built your own hardware, change VendorID and/or ProductID in [CommunicationHandler.java](https://github.com/fossasia/pslab-android/blob/master/app/src/main/java/io/pslab/communication/CommunicationHandler.java).
+If you built your own hardware, change VendorID, and/or ProductID in [CommunicationHandler.java](https://github.com/fossasia/pslab-android/blob/master/app/src/main/java/io/pslab/communication/CommunicationHandler.java).

 ### Permissions Required

-1. Record_Audio : It is required for oscilloscope to accept inputs from the phone inbuilt microphone.
+1. Record_Audio: It is required for the oscilloscope to accept inputs from the phone inbuilt microphone.
 You can find its implementation in [AudioJack.java](https://github.com/fossasia/pslab-android/blob/development/app/src/main/java/io/pslab/others/AudioJack.java).
-2. Access_Fine_Location and Internet : It is required for use in lux meter and compass to get the coordinates for tagging the data on the map.
+2. Access_Fine_Location and Internet: It is required for use in lux meter and compass to get the coordinates for tagging the data on the map.
 You can find its implementation in [GPSLogger.java](https://github.com/fossasia/pslab-android/blob/development/app/src/main/java/io/pslab/others/GPSLogger.java).
-3. Write_External_Storage : It is required for storing log files from instruments that can be transferred out for future analysis.
+3. Write_External_Storage: It is required for storing log files from instruments that can be transferred out for future analysis.
-4. Read_External_Storage : While writing logs in the storage, [CSVLogger.java](https://github.com/fossasia/pslab-android/blob/development/app/src/main/java/io/pslab/others/CSVLogger.java) first checks whether there is any CSVLogger directory exist or not and that require this read permission.
+4. Read_External_Storage: While writing logs in the storage, [CSVLogger.java](https://github.com/fossasia/pslab-android/blob/development/app/src/main/java/io/pslab/others/CSVLogger.java) first checks whether there is any CSVLogger directory exist or not, and that requires this read permission.

 ## Setup to use PSLab with Android App
-To use PSLab device with Android, you simply need an OTG cable, an Android Device with USB Host feature enabled ( most modern phones have OTG support ) and PSLab Android App.
+To use a PSLab device with Android, you simply need an OTG cable, an Android Device with USB Host feature enabled ( most modern phones have OTG support ), and PSLab Android App.
 Connect PSLab device to Android Phone via OTG cable.
 Rest is handled by App itself.

 ## Contributions Best Practices

 ### Code practices

 Please help us follow the best practice to make it easy for the reviewer as well as the contributor.
 We want to focus on the code quality more than on managing pull request ethics.

  * Single commit per pull request.
  * Reference the issue numbers in the commit message.
 Follow the pattern ``` Fixes #<issue number> <commit message>```
  * Follow uniform design practices.
 The design language must be consistent throughout the app.